 School General Terms

-These School General Terms (Terms) were last updated on 16th September 2020.
+These School General Terms (Terms) were last updated with effect from 13th April 2022.
 Previous versions of these Terms (previously called “General Terms”) are available on request from N4L.
 Any reference to “General Terms” in an N4L document is a reference to these School General Terms.

 ||If you are a School (you), these Terms apply to all the Services that we provide to you.
 Additional terms and conditions also apply (as detailed below), depending on the specific Services that you use.